surniaulula/wpsso-um/readme.txt

 = 4.6.0 =

-(2021/09/24) Added a new WPSSO Schema Shortcode add-on to the SSO &gt; Complimentary Add-ons settings page.
+(2021/09/24) Added a new WPSSO Schema Shortcode add-on to the SSO &gt; Plugin Add-ons settings page.

 = 4.5.0 =